hsivonen/encoding_rs/README.md

 for those encodings is UTF-8!
 (Changing the API to make this more obvious from the API shape itself would now be a semver break.)

+## Rust Version Compatibility

+It is a goal to support the latest stable Rust, the latest nightly Rust and the version of Rust that's used for Firefox Nightly.

+At this time, there is no firm commitment to support a version older than what's required by Firefox, and there is no commitment to treat MSRV changes as semver-breaking, because this crate depends on `cfg-if`, which doesn't appear to treat MSRV changes as semver-breaking, so it would be useless for this crate to treat MSRV changes as semver-breaking.

+Furthermore, enabling the `simd-accel` feature may further constrain the compatible Rust versions.

+Currently, the MSRV is 1.88 with or without `simd-accel`, which is older than Firefox's MSRV.

 ## Integration with `std::io`

 Notably, the above feature list doesn't include the capability to wrap